Polarsteps vs Google Maps 2026: Journal or Navigator?

 - Pricing.
 What does each cost?

-Documentation and navigation carried the most weight, because that is the fork: capturing the journey versus executing it, and neither app meaningfully does the other’s job.
+Documentation and directions carried the most weight.
+That is the fork: capturing the journey versus executing it.
+Neither app meaningfully does the other’s job.

 Pricing: both free, books cost extra

 Neither app charges a subscription.
-Polarsteps is entirely free to track, journal, and share; its only paid product is optional printed travel books generated from your trip, a separate purchase, not a membership.
+Polarsteps is free to track, journal, and share.
+Its only paid product is optional printed travel books made from your trip, a separate purchase rather than a membership.
 Google Maps is free and funded by advertising.

 Polarsteps’ core loop is passive capture.
-Turn it on at the start of a trip and it records your path, plots each stop, and builds a shareable story with your photos.
-The follower feed lets family watch your route fill in while you travel, which is the feature people fall in love with.
-What it does not do is help you actually get anywhere, no directions, no transit times, no place search to speak of.
+Turn it on at the start of a trip and it records your path, plots each stop, and builds a shareable story out of your photos.
+The follower feed lets family watch your route fill in while you travel.
+That is the feature people fall in love with.
+What it does not do is help you get anywhere: no directions, no transit times, no real place search.

 Google Maps is the inverse.
-It is the most capable navigation and local-discovery app most travelers carry: turn-by-turn driving and walking, worldwide transit timetables where Google has data, and a deep place layer for restaurants, hotels, and sights.
-It can share your location or a saved list, but it has no concept of a trip narrative or a journal.
+For most travelers it is the most capable directions-and-discovery app they carry.
+Turn-by-turn driving and walking, worldwide transit timetables where Google has the data, a deep place layer for restaurants, hotels, and sights.
+It can share your location or a saved list, but it has no idea what a trip narrative or a journal is.

 Winner for documenting a trip: Polarsteps.
 Automatic tracking, visual journal, follower feed, printable books.
-Winner for navigation and discovery: Google Maps.
+Winner for directions and discovery: Google Maps.
 Turn-by-turn, transit, and place data.

 Offline and battery

 Both work offline, but for different things.
-Polarsteps keeps tracking and storing your journal without a connection and syncs later, which is exactly what you want on a remote hike or a long drive with no signal.
-Google Maps works offline only for navigation on maps you downloaded in advance, and that offline mode drops search and transit.
-So Polarsteps is the more fully offline-capable of the two for its own purpose, while Google Maps offline is navigation-only.
+Polarsteps keeps tracking and storing your journal with no connection and syncs later.
+That is exactly what you want on a remote hike or a long drive out of signal.
+Google Maps works offline only for directions on maps you downloaded in advance, and that offline mode drops search and transit.
+For its own job, Polarsteps is the more fully offline-capable of the two.
+Google Maps offline is directions-only.

 The shared cost is battery.
-Polarsteps’ continuous GPS tracking and Google Maps’ active navigation are both power-hungry, so on full sightseeing days a power bank is close to mandatory if you lean on either.
+Polarsteps’ continuous GPS and Google Maps’ live routing are both power-hungry.
+On a full sightseeing day a power bank is close to mandatory if you lean on either.

 Who should pick Polarsteps